 - Dripping Faucet

 The drip, drip, sound is one of the most irritating sounds in the world.
 To fix this problem, you need to replace the faucet’s washer.
 To do this, start off by setting aside the tap handle.
 This will reveal the tap valve, unscrew it and it will reveal a washer.
-Replace the washer and reverse this process to reassemble the tap.
+Replace the washer and then reassemble the tap.

 - Clogged Drain

-A clogged drain is mostly a result of cooking grease and oil blocking the system.
-To unclog a drain, pour boiling water down the drain, follow this up by pouring a teaspoon of baking soda into the drain.
-Follow this up with a teaspoon of vinegar.
-Cover with a drain plug for 5 minutes to keep the reaction down.
-Flush the drain one more time with a kettle of boiling water.
+A clogged drain is usually a result of cooking grease and oil blocking the system.
+To unclog a drain, pour boiling water down the drain.
+Follow this up by pouring a teaspoon of baking soda into the drain.
+Now add a teaspoon of vinegar.
+Cover with a drain plug for 5 minutes to keep the reaction contained.
+Flush the drain one more time with boiling water.

 - Leaking Pipe